walmartlabs/thorax/README.md

 ### collection-element *{{collection-element [htmlAttributes...]}}*

 By default `Thorax.CollectionView` instances have no template.
 Items will be appended to and removed from the view's `el`.
-Alternatively a template can be specified and `collection-element` used to specify where the individal items in a collection will be rendered.
+Alternatively a template can be specified and `collection-element` used to specify where the individual items in a collection will be rendered.

     <div>
       {{collection-element tag="ul" class="my-list"}}